Sharif-Bushra/SQL-for-Data-Analysis/README.md

 SQL for Data Analysis using MySQL - analyzing Parch&Posey fictional company database

-Parch and Posey is a fictional company that sells different types of paper (standard, gloss, poster), Please refer to the schema folder to explore the different tables in the database.
+Parch and Posey is a fictional company that sells different types of paper (standard, gloss, poster), Please refer to the schema diagram to explore the different tables in the database.

 In this project, I used this database to demonstrate different operations of SQL from basic to advanced.